patrickswijgman/ridder/README.md

 ## Features

+- Assets
+  - Textures, fonts and sounds
-- Load assets asynchronously
+  - Load asynchronously
-  - Textures
-  - Fonts
-  - Sounds
+- Physics
-- Simple and fast physics
-  - Everything is a rectangle
+  - Simple and fast, everything is a rectangle
-- Simple render API
+- Render
-  - Render sub regions (sprites) from textures
+  - Draw sub regions (sprites) from textures
+  - Draw text (with custom font)
-- Simple input API
+- Input
   - Supports mouse and keyboard
 - Sounds
-- A 2D camera
+- Camera
+  - Follow an object with smoothing
   - Parallax scrolling

 ## Installation